 - An advertisement for some kind of weight-loss pill, while explaining its effects, explicitly said "We couldn't say it on TV if it wasn't true!"
 That would be the point of advertising laws, of course.

 - The Mythbusters are occasionally wrong, rarely censored, and routinely facetious, but they've never out-and-out lied to the viewer (lying to Adam and Tory is okay though, because it's funny when they injure themselves).

 - British knockoff Brainiac: Science Abuse, by contrast, has been known to fudge results in the name of Rule of Funny (and, on one occasion, to collect on a rather sizable golf bet when an experiment in probability fails to obey the law of averages).

-- And proving that the stupidity of Middle America knows no bounds, when Gilligan's Island first aired, the TV stations were tlooded with angry letters demanding to know why the camera crew wasn't helping the castaways get off the island.
+- And proving that the stupidity of some humans knows no bounds, when Gilligan's Island first aired, the TV stations were flooded with angry letters demanding to know why the camera crew wasn't helping the castaways get off the island.
 Of course, nowadays they would probably assume it was a reality show.